 Remove sensitive content

-The diagram below (Fig. 1.) shows how the Remove Sensitive Content action is processed by the program:
+The diagram below (Fig. 1.) shows how the Remove sensitive content action is processed by the program:

 |Fig. 1.
 The diagram showing how the Remove Sensitive Content action is processed by the program.|

-The program, having deployed this action, will remove, mask or replace the sensitive content in messages that meet the criteria defined in Conditions.
+If the action is triggered the program will remove, mask or replace the sensitive content in messages that meet the criteria defined in Conditions.